Juantonios1/Credit-Scoring-Using-Machine-Learning/README.md

 At this stage, data preparation and processing will be carried out before being used as a data model, as follows:
 * Inconsistent Variable
 * Filling Missing Value
-* Export Preprocessing Dataset :
+* Export Preprocessing Dataset : <a href="https://github.com/Juantonios1/Loan-Repayment-Analysis/blob/main/Preprocessing%20Loan%20Repayment%20Dataset.csv">Preprocess Dataset</a>.
 * Transformer
 * Splitting Data
 * Get Features Names